 An accompanist will be provided when appropriate, or auditionees may bring their own accompanist.

-Strings: Perform two contrasting selections demonstrating technical aspects (left hand accuracy, shifting and bowing skills) and expressive playing (bow control and vibrato) as well as general musicianship.
+Strings (Classical): Perform two contrasting selections demonstrating technical aspects (left hand accuracy, shifting and bowing skills) and expressive playing (bow control and vibrato) as well as general musicianship.
 String players should be prepared to perform major scales up to four sharps and four flats in two or three octaves.
 There may be sight reading.
 Additional information regarding the audition will be mailed with the audition confirmation letter.

 Guitar: Click here for guitar audition requirements.